Mones-Hamd/API-react-App/README.md

 # Movie-Land-App

 ### About:
-simple  one hour App to practes on React.
+simple  one hour App to practice using React.

 ### features :
 you can only search about movies .